Avaya Session Manager Call Statistics

 - External extension pattern: A pipe separated list of Like Operator patterns to Specify an extension as external to the enterprise.
 Starting the list with an ! will reverse the meaning, so then list internal extensions instead (Default: 0|+).
 See the Like Operator (Visual Basic).

-- Number of trailing digits to mask: Specify the number of trailing digits to mask.
+- Number of trailing digits to mask: Number of trailing digits to mask.

-- Length of number...: Specify the length of the number before digit masking takes effect.
+- Length of number...: Length of the number at which digit masking takes effect.

 ServicePilot does not support the extended CDR formats of the Avaya Session Manager.